gerkenv/notes/js/bundler/swc.md

 1. Don't call `sheet.getStyleTags()` twice
 ```
-ERROR [23:49:35]: Uncaught exception
 err: {
   "type": "Error",
   "message": "Can't collect styles once you've consumed a `ServerStyleSheet`'s styles! `ServerStyleSheet` is a one off instance for each server-side render cycle.\n\n- Are you trying to reuse it across renders?\n- Are you accidentally calling collectStyles twice?",
   "stack":
       Error: Can't collect styles once you've consumed a `ServerStyleSheet`'s styles! `ServerStyleSheet` is a one off instance for each server-side render cycle.

       - Are you trying to reuse it across renders?
       - Are you accidentally calling collectStyles twice?
 }
 ```

 #### Option 1 `sheet.interleaveWithNodeStream` is recommended for `ReactDOMServer.renderToNodeStream`